-It's important to know how to check MacBook battery health.
+Learning how to check MacBook battery health is essential to keeping your laptop in good shape.
 Apple MacBooks are designed to last years with regular use and proper maintenance.
 However, all laptop batteries have a limited lifespan and will eventually wear out and need replacing.
 A MacBook battery's health is easy to check.

 Most MacBooks have batteries rated for 1000 charge cycles.
 According to Apple, "Your battery is designed to retain up to 80 percent of its original capacity at 1,000 complete charge cycles."